Skip to main content

 It’s time to stop skipping leg day.
 Why?
 Because your legs are your body’s engine.
 They run, jump, and move you through life.
 Strong legs will improve your performance in every athletic endeavor (except maybe handstand racing) and will help you maintain your mobility far into the future.

-So, how do you give your legs the love and respect they deserve at the gym?
-While new gymgoers may be more comfortable using resistance machines, you should eventually incorporate lower-body free weight workouts into your fitness routine.
-Leg exercises with weights like dumbbells, kettlebells, medicine balls, weight plates, and barbells can improve your functional fitness, burn more calories, and increase your strength.
+So, how do you give your legs and lower body the love and respect they deserve at the gym?
+While new gymgoers may be more comfortable using resistance machines, you should eventually incorporate lower-body free weight workouts into your leg day workout routine.
+Leg exercises with weights like dumbbells, kettlebells, medicine balls, weight plates, and barbells can improve your functional fitness, burn more calories, and increase your lower body strength.

 Not sure how to begin a free weight leg workout?
 Not to worry—we have you covered.